- Signature Co-Op Programs

 Travel to Europe!

-Our School is hosting a European trip next year on May 17th - 27th.
-If you are interested, stop by our office and see Liz Unger for questions; deadline is near.
+Our School is hosting a European trip coming up on May 17th - 27th.
+Watch for pictures forthcoming.